Sue9104/web-manual/getting-started/workflow.md

 ![](/assets/step3_review.png)

 ## Step 4.
-Release: all members cooperate to optimize translation until all are in good quality.
+Release: all members cooperate to optimize translations until all are in good quality.

 <span id='iteration'></span>